 Georgia annually participates in several U.S.-led exercises.
 Notably, the two major U.S.-Georgia multinational exercises conducted in Georgia are AGILE SPIRIT and NOBLE PARTNER.

-AGILE SPIRIT training exercise has been conducted since 2011 to exercise freedom-of-navigation, help develop the Georgian Armed Forces capability and interoperability, and foster development of training capacity in West Georgia.
+AGILE SPIRIT training exercise has been conducted since 2011 to exercise freedom-of-navigation, help develop the Georgian Defence Forces capability and interoperability, and foster development of training capacity in West Georgia.

 NOBLE PARTNER training exercise has been conducted since 2015 to exercise freedom-of-movement, demonstrate expeditionary capabilities, exercise tasks inherent to Georgian territorial defense, and build combined land force capabilities and interoperability.